rossonet/ProcessMaker-apache/README.md

 Complete!
 ```

-than try the connection between the ProcessMaker container and the database
+than try the connection between the ProcessMaker container and the database ( the password in the example is my-secret-pw )
 ```
 $ docker exec -it pmos mysql -h mysql-db -p
 Enter password: